wilsontelab/svx-mdi-tools/pipelines/svWGS/README.md

 ## svWGS: Structural Variant Analysis by Whole Genome Sequencing

-**svWGS** takes the output of typical, paired-end whole-genome sequencing data and uses it to call structural variants, with downstream visualization in a Stage 2 Shiny app.
+**svWGS** takes the output of typical, paired-end, short-read whole-genome sequencing data and uses it to call structural variants,
+with downstream visualization in a Stage 2 Shiny app.

 The pipeline can be applied to one or multiple related samples in a run.
 When multiple samples are analyzed together, the 'find'